alexrr04/mini-scheme-interpreter/README.md

   ```

   The `run_program` function is also used to print the syntax tree of the program when there are syntax errors.

+  if `dry_run` argument is set to `True`, the function will only populate the symbol table with the global functions and constants defined in the program.

 ### Error Handling